 Sean loves ice.

-I mean, the man just loves ice, and it got to a point where so the kitchen for for if you guys can picture it in the listening audience.
+And it got to a point where, so the kitchen, for if you guys can picture it in the listening audience, so the kitchen is like super far away from the host studio.

-I know it feels like eternity when you're listening, but to us we're trying to run around and do a thousand things.
+I know it feels like eternity when you're listening, but to us, we're trying to run around and do a thousand things.

-Getting down the hallway to that kitchen was just we we could never get back in time before the break was up and give him something to drink.
+Getting down the hallway to that kitchen was just we could never get back in time before the break was up and give him something to drink.

 So that's what we did, and that's why it's in there.